-Turn off the display of the Geometry layer in the ^[] Treeview.
+Right-click and turn off the display of the Geometry layer in the •

-For this example three influence surfaces will be defined.
+For this example, three influence surfaces will be defined.

 Influence Surface Definition - Edge Mid-span Bending

 The first influence attribute to be defined will be used to investigate mid span edge bending in the first span.